vpec/lyrapdf/README.md

 # Lyrapdf: convert a PDF to JSON or MarkDown

-Lyrapdf is a project based on [PDFMiner.Six](https://github.com/pdfminer/pdfminer.six), which extracts text from a PDF document and processes it so the original structure from the text is reconstructed.
+Lyrapdf is a project based on [PDFMiner.Six](https://github.com/pdfminer/pdfminer.six), which extracts text from a PDF document and processes it so that the original structure from the text is reconstructed.

 The output format can be MarkDown or JSON.